Share on your favorite

 Wise - Having or showing experience, knowledge, and good judgment.

-玖 means "nine."
+玖 means "black gem, nine."

-穣 means "abundant, fertile, productive."
+穣 means "abundant harvest, fertile, prosperous."

-To Bear Fruit, Produce A Harvest - To yield a plentiful harvest of grains or other crops.
+To Bear Fruit, Produce a Harvest - To yield a plentiful harvest of grains or other crops.

 Abundance, Prosperity - Rich in grains or other crops.